 You can choose to take a single cruise or a special one.
-You can even choose to eat there!
-If you are interested in doing this, check other information in the transports page.

 A treasure in Arrondissement 4, Saint-Chapelle

-Sainte Chapelle in Arrondissement 4 is one of the architectural treasure of Paris.
+Sainte Chapelle in Arrondissement 4 is one of the architectural treasures of Paris.
 It is a church in the Ile de la Cité and it is perfect for who appreciates Gotic architecture.
-It is one of the attractions to see also if you love history since it was strongly wanted by Louis 9.
+This is one of the attractions to see also if you love history since it was strongly wanted by Louis 9.
 It was built between 1246 and 1248 and today you can still admire its beauty.

 If you want to visit Sainte Chapelle, you can buy this ticket and plan your tour.
 This is the best because you can skip the line and go straight into this treasure that is part of the UNESCO World Heritage.

 At Sainte Chapelle, you can appreciate the façade.
 Once you get in there, you can be amazed by the immensity of the interiors.
 You must admire the chapel with its rose window, glass windows, and sculptures.
 This is one of the places to be in Paris if you love art.